 Charles’s and Phoebe’s youngest son Herbert James (born 1861) was living at Dane Common, Kedington in the 1891 census and he was a butcher.
 He had married Alice Bartrum in 1884, a shirt finisher, born 1861 in Wartham.
 They were living at 32 Withersfield Road, Haverhill according to the 1889 Electoral Register.
 They had three children in 1891; Alfred Backler 5, Gertrude Backler 3 and Abner Charles Backler 2.
 The 1901 census confirmed that the three children had been born in Haverhill, but by then they were living back in Haverhill at Three Goats Yard and a fourth child, Frederick Backler aged 8 had joined the family, but he was born whilst they lived in Kedington.
 By the 1911 census, Alice was a widow and was described as a housekeeper.
 She had been married 26 years and had 6 children and 4 already mentioned were still living.

 - Alfred, a stone sawyer, married Alice Baker in 1910 and she was a sewing machinist born in Haverhill in 1887.
-They had a daughter Gertrude Backler born in 1910, named after her aunt who married Edward Mayes in 1919 and they had 3 children.
 The 1915 Electoral Register showed them living at 87 High Street, Haverhill.
 Alfred and Alice had three children: Agnes Backler (1910) who married Albert Clark, Helen Maud Backler (1913) and Kitty May Backler (1915) who married Richard Dare.

 - Abner was a farm labourer who married Alice Parker in 1914 and they had a son, Charles Frederick Backler in 1915, who married Freda.